mattermost/mattermost-developer-documentation/site/content/contribute/server/feature-flags.md

  - Definitely ``false``.
 The idea is to use them to slowly roll out a feature.
 When the code is deployed, the feature flag is not enabled yet.
 See more details on feature flag rollout timelines here: https://developers.mattermost.com/contribute/server/feature-flags/#timelines-for-rollouts.

 2. Is it possible to use a plugin feature flag such as ``PluginIncidentManagement`` to "prepackage" a plugin only on Cloud by only setting a plugin version to that flag on Cloud?
 Can Self-Managed customers manually set that flag to install the said plugin?
  - Yes.
 If you leave the default "" then nothing will happen for Self-Managed installations.
 You can ask the Cloud team to set split.io/environment to a specific version.
 Self-Managed installations can set environment variables to set feature flag values.
+However, users should recognize that the feature is still considered "experimental" and should not be enabled on production servers.

 3. How do feature flags work on webapp?
  - To add a feature flag that affects frontend, the following is needed: 1.
 PR to server code to add the new feature flag.
 2. PR to redux to update the types.
 3. PR to webapp to actually use the feature flag.